protocol/research-website/content/talks/plr21-sarah2/index.md

 # Short abstract
 # Describe talk here
-abstract: "Protocol Labs Researcher Sarah Azouvi presents her research on game theoretic models of security for cryptocurrencies."
+abstract: "Protocol Labs Researcher Sarah Azouvi presents her work on game theoretic models of security for cryptocurrencies.
+This work was originally presented at the Cryptoeconomic Systems Conference at MIT in March 2020."

 ---